External Ids for CCND3 Gene

 GeneCards Summary for CCND3 Gene

 CCND3 (Cyclin D3) is a Protein Coding gene.
 Diseases associated with CCND3 include Bladder Carcinoma In Situ and B-Cell Lymphomas.
-Among its related pathways are DNA Damage Response (only ATM dependent) and PI3K-Akt signaling pathway.
+Among its related pathways are Focal Adhesion and Akt Signaling.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and cyclin-dependent protein serine/threonine kinase activity.
 An important paralog of this gene is CCND2.

 UniProtKB/Swiss-Prot for CCND3 Gene